To provide relevant, useful information through all media channels to those responsible for mail center operations. Meet Our Staff:

 Ken Waddell Publisher & Vice President, Sales & Marketing

 Brief Historical Look: In 1988, we launched our flagship publication, Mailing Systems Technology.
-The concept for the magazine came from our founder, Ron Brent.
-As a sales rep visiting mail centers, mail center managers often asked him questions on where they could get certain pieces of equipment or about mail preparation issues.
-Ron talked to Dan O'Rourke, who then became editor of Mailing Systems Technology and served in that role for many years, about an idea for a magazine focused on providing information to mail center managers.
+Mail center managers often asked questions on where they could get certain pieces of equipment or about mail preparation issues.
+This prompted the idea for a magazine focused on providing information to mail center managers.
 A few months later, with the help of an advisory board, Mailing & Shipping Technology was unveiled as the first publication to serve the mailing industry at the National Postal Form in October, 1988.

 The magazine was an immediate hit, for at last mail center managers had a place to get reliable information and a forum to share their experiences with each other.